zstanecic/weather_plus/readme.md

 # What's new: #

+# Version 7.3 #
+* Fixed unexpected bug in case of page not found while searching for updates.

 # Version 7.2 #
 * Fixed bug after adding a city, if it is the first one entered it if you press ok button and restart the add-on.
 * Now the progressdialog show again the time remaining and time elapsed.